QubesOS/qubes-doc/user/how-to-guides/how-to-set-a-wallpaper.rst

 In Qubes OS, :term:`dom0` is strongly isolated from the outside world.
 It has no direct internet connection (for updates, a dedicated UpdateProxy is used to avoid interacting with untrusted data) and copying files into it is highly discouraged and not supported by tools such as ``qvm-copy``.

-:term:`dom0` is also where the desktop environment and Qubes OS GUI tools are running (unless you are using the experimental :doc:`sys-gui</user/advanced-topics/gui-domain>`, thus, if you take a screenshot or want to set a wallpaper, you will be acting within :term:`dom0`.
+:term:`dom0` is also where the desktop environment and Qubes OS GUI tools are running (unless you are using the experimental :doc:`sys-gui</user/advanced-topics/gui-domain>`).
+Thus, if you take a screenshot or want to set a wallpaper, you will be acting within :term:`dom0`.

 Taking screenshots